 Dr. Michelle Kees is a Clinical Psychologist and Associate Professor in the Department of Child and Adolescent Psychiatry at the University of Michigan.
 She holds a Without Compensation (WOC) appointment at the Ann Arbor Veterans Affairs Medical Center (VA), and an Adjunct Appointment in the Department of Psychology at the University of Michigan.
 Dr. Kees’ expertise centers on risk and resilience in women and families, including female veterans and military spouses; peer programs supporting veterans on college campuses; and large-scale evaluation and dissemination of evidence-based programs.
 She is the Principal Investigator for HomeFront Strong, a Department of Defense funded resiliency intervention for military and veteran spouses and their children.
 Dr. Kees also leads a resiliency program for women veterans, After Her Service, that focuses on the intersection of mental health and professional success.
 Additionally, she oversees Peer Advisors for Veteran Education (PAVE), a national peer mentorship program for student veterans returning to college on the Post 9-11 GI Bill.
 Dr. Kees received her PhD in Clinical Psychology at SUNY Stony Brook, completed a clinical internship at Children’s Memorial Hospital in Chicago, IL, and completed a 2-year postdoctoral fellowship at the Center on Child Abuse & Neglect at the University of Oklahoma Health Sciences Center.
 She has been at the University of Michigan for 17 years, and was a founding member of M-SPAN in 2008.
 She is also the spouse of a former National Guard soldier.

 Stephanie Thompson is the Program Coordinator for After Her Service (AHS).
-She leads all aspects of recruitment into the program, coordinating logistics for the in-person retreat, managing aspects of the program evaluation, and interfacing with partners.
+She leads all aspects of recruitment into the program, coordinating logistics for the resiliency retreat and assignment to coaching, implementing the program evaluation, and interfacing with our partners.
+She is also the Program Coordinator for HomeFront Strong (HFS) and coordinates the surveys and evaluation of the program.
 Previously, Ms. Thompson was the Project Coordinator for the Strong Military Families Program, a parenting intervention for military and veteran families with young children.
 In this position, Ms. Thompson organized the program’s evaluation and research, assisted with student training and supervision, and managed data collection, entry, and analysis.
 She also assisted with participant recruitment, home visitation, and special event coordination.
 Originally from Austin, Texas, Ms. Thompson received her Bachelor’s Degree in Social Work form Texas State University in 2006.
 She moved to Michigan in 2006 to earn her Master’s Degree in Social Work at the University of Michigan.
 Ms. Thompson has extensive experience in the mental health field as a direct practice case manager, researcher, program evaluator, and project manager.
 She has worked in the women’s mental health field since 2011 and is dedicated to the empowerment of women.

 Chrysta Meadowbrooke, MA, MSI